mbaisset/Formation_Web_Projets/README.md

 ```

 + ### Installation of mysql module
-The express module is used for managing the connection to the mysql database and to send SQL request to the mysql database.
+The mysql module is used for managing the connection to the mysql database and to send SQL request to the mysql database.
 The official documentation is available here: [mysql](https://www.npmjs.com/package/mysql/ "mysql official website")

 The mysql module can be installed by running the following command